GeekyAubergine/zoeaubert.me/res/blog_posts/creating-a-microblog-theme.md

 tags: ["Programming"]
 ---

-After having messed around with [Micro.blog](https://micro.blog) for a while I decided I wanted to have a go at building my own them.
-At first the challenge seemed relatively easy as there were many other themes already out there, I was soon to be proven wrong.
-Hopefully I can steer you in the right direction to save you some time.
-As of writing my theme is not complete and still has some issues.
-I've not yet worked out how to mock out the archive and photos pages and I have a weird css build error appearing (thankfully this does not break the build).
+After having messed around with [Micro.blog](https://micro.blog) for a while, I decided I wanted to have a go at building my own them.
+At first, the challenge seemed relatively easy as there were many other themes already out there, but I was soon to be proven wrong.
+Hopefully, I can steer you in the right direction to save you some time.

-I further complicated things by wishing to style everything using [Tailwind](https://tailwindcss.com/), this is optional of course but it did complicate things further.
+I further complicated things by wishing to style everything using [Tailwind](https://tailwindcss.com/), this is optional, of course, but it did complicate things further.

+Many thanks to [Robb Knight](https://rknight.me), who's worked with me to understand some of this weirdness.

+You might also find reading [Colin Devroe](https://cdevroe.com/2021/03/29/notes-mb-themes/)'s post about creating a Micro.blog theme useful.

 ## 1. Prepping your environment